thavinb/AmpRecon/README.md

 <mark>TODO:<mark> update this flowchart
 ![speciation_flowchart](./speciation_flow.png)
-*Figure 2: The Workflow used in the speciation stage of GRC creation*
+*Figure 2: An outline of the species-detection workflow.*

 The final processing stage computes the complexity of infection for each sample, which is reported as the estimated number of unique parasite genotypes found in the sample.
 Information on clinically significant loci, the sample barcode, the species detection results, and the complexity of infection are all reported in the primary `<run_id>_GRC.txt`.